 At Aula, we take an evidence-informed approach to learning design.
 Specifically, we review the most up-to-date peer reviewed articles on high-impact ‘flipped’ or technology-enhanced approaches to teaching and learning in specific disciplines, then apply this to the design of our experiences.

-Take 5 minutes to watch a walkthrough of an exemplar Accounting, Business & Management space and see this approach in action:
+Take a few minutes to watch a walkthrough of an exemplar Accounting, Business & Management space and see this approach in action:

 Our discipline-specific approach to high-engagement learning design will:

 - Provide opportunities for students to interact with learning materials asynchronously.
 This provides opportunities for students to revisit and revise content, increasing knowledge retention and overall confidence.
 Rich media content (e.g. video, audio, image) increases student interaction and engagement with content.
 (King & Piotrowski 2015, Prashar 2015)